Relay

 Net profit

-What’s more important: revenue or profit? 🤔
+What's more important: revenue or profit?

 What is profitability?

-Why profitability is more important 🥇
+Why profitability matters more than profit

 Company A